Elxes04/Piko/docs/index.rst

 --------

 Piko aims to provide a simple and efficient way to gather and display system information.
 Whether you're a developer, system administrator, or just a curious user, Piko can help you quickly access important details about your system.

+**Key Features:**

+- 📦 Operating System details - OS name, version, and architecture
+- 🧠 CPU specifications - Model, cores, and performance info
+- 💾 Memory usage - RAM usage with percentage and total capacity
+- 🗃️ Disk usage - Storage information and space utilization
+- ⏰ System uptime - How long the system has been running
+- 🖥️ GPU information - Graphics card details and drivers
+- 🎨 Multiple color schemes - Pre-made themes and custom colors
+- 🐧 Cross-platform - Linux & macOS support
+- ⚡ Fast and lightweight - Written in Rust for optimal performance

 Getting Started
 ---------------